Movies!: Background

 On January 28, 2013, Fox Television Stations and Weigel Broadcasting announced the formation of Movies!, with plans to launch the network on Memorial Day of that year.
 Movies! officially launched on May 27, 2013, at 8:10 a.m.
 Eastern Time, initially debuting on the subchannels of both of the network's co-parents: five Fox and 11 MyNetworkTV owned-and-operated stations owned by Fox Television Stations, and two stations owned by Weigel.
 Its programming was inaugurated by a ten-minute clip introducing the network, followed by the first film to be telecast on Movies!, the 1975 film Western Take a Hard Ride.

 Programming

 Films

-Described as presenting "a variety of theatrical motion pictures in a new, viewer and advertiser friendly format, not seen on broadcast television to date", films featured on Movies! as of April 2025 primarily consist of releases from The Walt Disney Company, Warner Bros., Sony Pictures Entertainment and Shout!
+Described as presenting "a variety of theatrical motion pictures in a new, viewer and advertiser friendly format, not seen on broadcast television to date", films featured on Movies! as of April 2025 primarily consist of releases from Walt Disney Studios Motion Pictures, Warner Bros.
+Entertainment, Sony Pictures Entertainment and Shout!
 Studios, but the network also shows content from Paramount Skydance, Lionsgate Studios, and ReTV.
 The network's film roster concentrates mainly on classic films from the 1920s to the 1980s, though in recent years, films from the 1990s and select films from the 2000s and 2010s are also presented at times.

 As of February 2025, Movies! broadcasts most of its movie presentations in thematic blocks including: